 2 - Remember that Google is Your Friend!

 96% of all travel research is now done online.
 Use “long tail” search terms to hone in on your questions.
 Example: “Best Family adventure vacation to Yellowstone”.
 Be sure to bookmark the sites you'd like to revisit.
 Use what you find to further refine your search.

 Visit your favorite book or travel store, pick up magazines like Travel + Leisure and National Geographic Traveler.
-Talk to a few friends and co-workers – okay, LOTS of friends and co-workers.
-Visit your local travel counselor (a.k.a. travel agent), and don’t forget to take and keep notes!
+Talk to a few friends and co-workers - okay, LOTS of friends and co-workers.
+Read National Park Guides and e-books.
+Visit your local travel agent, and don't forget to take and keep notes!

-Now that you have a short list of destinations and an idea of what you want to do, start thinking about “with whom” you should entrust your vacation to.
+Now that you have a short list of destinations and an idea of what you want to do, start thinking about who you should entrust your vacation to.
 During the course of your research and due diligence, a few tour company names probably surfaced more than once.
-That’s a good start.
+That's a good start.
 Now create a short list of tour operators.
 Again, Google is your friend.
 Pour through your travel magazines.
 They often list the “best of the best” in special annual editions.
-Look for them online.
+Find them on Facebook and read reviews.
+Ask previous travelers for their experiences.
 In the end you will have created a list of operators that best match your short list of destinations and activities.

 You now have an A-list of destinations and tour operators.
 Now the fun starts!
-Begin emailing or calling.
-The key is to track all interactions.
-If a company fails to get back to you in a timely manner and/or answer your questions accurately and thoroughly, do you really want to trust your vacation to them?
-Keep track of all interactions and start building a rapport with those most responsive.
-It won’t take long for one or two to rise to the top.
+Begin by sending a quick email or giving them a call.
+If a company fails to get back to you in a timely manner and/or answer your questions accurately and thoroughly, ask yourself if you want to trust your vacation with them.
+Get a feel for their customer service and start building a rapport with those most responsive, if you at some point need help with your trip, it'll be these people you'll be calling!
+It won't take long for one or two to rise to the top.

 7 - Ask Questions!